ruribev/cautoenc/README.md

 This repository contains a minimal implementation of the Conditional Variational Autoencoder (CVAE) used to reconstruct the Quaternary Normal Plateau (QNP) profiles described in the accompanying paper.
-The code has been extracted and refactored from `all.py` into a small, easy to review package.
+The code was originally written in a large notebook but has been refactored into a small, easy to review package.

 ## Structure

-- `cvae/dataset.py` – generation of synthetic topographic profiles and dataset utilities.
+- `cvae/dataset.py` – utilities to generate synthetic or Underworld based profiles and helpers to load datasets.
 - `cvae/model.py` – definition of the CVAE architecture (encoder, decoder and training model).
 - `train.py` – example script that trains the CVAE on a synthetic dataset and saves the resulting model.
-- `all.py` – original notebook script kept for reference.
+- `generate.py` – small utility to load a trained model and sample new profiles.

 ## Usage